athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4676: exclude AppleKeyFeeder from default by shelocks -- 2018-09-26

 - 4674: basic implementation of symbol parsing by slice2009 -- 2018-09-20

 - 4673: some security checks by slice2009 -- 2018-09-17